What is plastic?

 Plastic is widely used in industry.
 Plastic packaging is essential to meet hygiene standards.
 It provides a protective barrier against contamination, preventing large quantities of foodstuffs from ending up as waste.
 By preventing the proliferation of bacteria, packaging prolongs the shelf-life of food.

-Bananas wrapped in perforated plastic film increase their shelf-life by
+Wrapping bananas in perforated plastic film multiplies their shelf life by :

 “ The Value Of Flexible Packaging in Extending Shelf Life and Reducing Food Waste ”